Hyperparameter-Free Out-of-Distribution Detection Using Softmax of Scaled Cosine Similarity: Introduction

+In this paper, we propose a novel method that is free of any hyperparameters associated with OOD detection.
+As there is no need to access OOD samples to determine hyperparameters, the proposed method is free from the above issue.
+We show that it outperforms the existing methods by a large margin on the recently proposed test \cite{shafaei2018biased}, which takes the above issue of hyperparameter dependency into account.
+It also shows at least comparable performance to the state-of-the-art methods on the conventional test.

-The proposed method can be used with any networks; only their output layers need to be changed.
-Training is performed by the standard method, i.e., minimizing a cross-entropy loss on the target classification task.
-Its state-of-the-art OOD detection performance comes at the cost of a small loss of classification accuracy.
-Unlike previous methods, it does not have any hyperparameter, and thus does not need any explicit or implicit knowledge of OOD samples.
-As mentioned above, the current state-of-the-art methods rely on input perturbation, which also requires backpropagation for each input.
-The proposed method needs only a single forward propagation, and thus it is more computationally efficient.
+The proposed method is based on the use of softmax of scaled cosine similarity for modeling class probabilities.
+It can be used with any networks; only their output layers need to be changed.
+Training is performed by the standard method, i.e., minimizing a cross-entropy loss on the ID classification task.
+As shown in Fig.~\ref{fig::histogram}, the cosine similarities computed at the last layer exhibit more distinguishable responses between ID and OOD samples than their counterpart (i.e., the logits) in the standard networks.
+Although it comes at the cost of a small loss of ID classification accuracy, this can be rectified by using the proposed network only for OOD detection and a standard network for ID classification.

+In addition to having no hyperparameter, the proposed method is superior to the existing methods in terms of computational efficiency.
+It needs only a single forward propagation, whereas the existing methods perform more complicated computation, e.g., input perturbation which requires backpropagation for each input \cite{liang2017enhancing, lee2018simple, vyas2018out}.

+Although the proposed method resembles the approach employed in recent metric learning methods \cite{ranjan2017l2,liu2017sphereface,wang2017normface,wang2018cosface,deng2018arcface}, it has several differences in technical details, in addition to the difference in purpose, from the metric learning methods.
+We show through experiments that the technical differences matter for OOD detection performance.